, where earliest records date back to the year 1000. At this time, Ettore Falcone and his family moved from

 were the unsurprising result.
 The variations of Falchetto include Falco, Falchi, Falqui, Falcoz, De Falco, Di falco, Falchetto, Falchetti, Falchetta, Falchini, Falcucci, Falcone, Falconici, Falconetti, Falconi, Falconio, Falchieri and many more.

 Prominent among bearers of this family in early times was Giovanni-Antonio Falconi, who gloriously defended Otranto against the Turks in 1480.
 Placido Falconi was a composer of church music and a member of the Benedictine order in Asola in the mid 16th century.
-Aniello Falcone was an artist born in 1600...
-Another 119 words (8 lines of text) are included under the topic Early Falchetto Notables in all our PDF Extended History products and printed products wherever possible.
+Aniello Falcone was an artist born in 1600, who founded a school of battle painting in Naples.
+He is also famous for teaching Salvator Rosa.
+Andrea Falconieri was a prominent composer in Naples around this time.
+Francesco Falconi was mayor of Sassuolo...
+Another 85 words (6 lines of text) are included under the topic Early Falchetto Notables in all our PDF Extended History products and printed products wherever possible.

 Research into various historical records has revealed some of first members of the Falchetto family to immigrate North America: Antonetta Defalco, aged 20, who arrived at Ellis Island